Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 When Is Foot Pain / Ankle Pain Considered Chronic?

-Foot pain and ankle pain are considered chronic when they are persistent, and when they does not alleviate after the use of home remedies and exercises.
+Foot pain and ankle pain are considered chronic when they are persistent, and when they do not alleviate after the use of home remedies and exercises.
 In the case of chronic foot pain and ankle pain, you will need to consult a medical professional to find the problem.

 What If I Have Foot Pain / Ankle Pain?